kohana/userguide/guide/tutorials.orm.md

 		$user->save();
 	}

-You can use the `validate()` method to access the model's validation object
+You can use the `validate()` method to access the model's validation object.

 	// Add an additional filter manually
 	$user->validate()->filter('username', 'trim');